 But to do it consciously opens the door to new realisations and a real sense of achievement.
 That‘s not a bad reward, is it?!
 Neither is the renewed sense of enthusiasm you will feel for building your cathedral and doing whatever it takes to achieve it.

 If this resonates with you, why not check in with yourself from time to time and ask, “Am I still building ‘my cathedral’?

 And if not, is that ok?
 Why is that Ok?

 Or do I have a fear stopping me?
-And if yes, what is the first thing I can do about it?
+And if yes, what would help me think about it differently?